-4.1 A variety of ordnance items were recovered within the nine AOIs during the EE/CA field investigation conducted at the former Camp Butner to include 13 UXO.
+4.1 A variety of ordnance items were recovered within the AOIs during the EE/CA field investigation conducted at the former Camp Butner to include 13 UXO.
 The presence of UXO was confirmed in all AOIs with the exception of Area 5.
 UXO recovered during the EE/CA investigation at the former Camp Butner Site included one 155mm projectile, two 105mm projectiles, a 57mm projectile, three 2.36-inch bazooka rockets, three 37mm projectiles, Mk II hand grenade, M52-series nose fuze, and M1 practice mine with spotting charge and fuze.
-Additionally, 6 UXO were recovered during a Time Critical Removal Action (TCRA) at the Lakeview Subdivision.
-No UXO was identified during a second TCRA (portion of Area 4C) although significant quantities of ordnance scrap was recovered.
+Additionally, 6 UXO were recovered during the TCRA at the Lakeview Subdivision.
+No UXO was identified during the second TCRA although significant quantities of ordnance scrap were recovered.
 Ordnance scrap was found in all nine of the AOIs.
 All of the recovered ordnance items were consistent with the historical usage of the former Camp Butner.

 4.2 The data collected during the EE/CA field investigation was used to perform a qualitative risk evaluation for assessing the MEC risk to public safety and the environment at the former Camp Butner.
 The qualitative risk analysis was completed based on the USAESCH MEC Risk Impact Assessment (MECRIA) evaluation tool.
-Results of the evaluation concluded that the overall explosive public safety risk in Area 1A (flamethrower range) is moderate to high.
+Results of the evaluation concluded that the overall explosive public safety risk in Area 5 is low indicating no imminent and substantial endangerment to public safety, welfare, and the environment.
+In Area 4D, Area 4E, and Area 4 (proper) the risk was characterized as low to moderate.
+For Area 1A (flamethrower range) the risk was characterized as moderate to high.
+For Area 4A, Area 4B, Area 4C, and Lakeview Subdivision (37mm HE projectile), where UXO presence was confirmed during the EE/CA and public exposure pathways are potentially complete, the overall explosive public safety risk was considered high.
 Public access to the entire site is basically unrestricted.